viamrobotics/docs/docs/tutorials/data-management-tutorial.md

 **Cloud sync** runs in the background and uploads your robot's captured data to Viam's cloud at a defined frequency.
 Cloud sync is designed to be resilient and to preserve your data even during a network outage or if your robot has low network bandwidth.
 It also manages syncing data from your robot to the Viam app and deletes the captured data from your robot after a successful sync.
-Plus, your data is encrypted in transit and at rest in the cloud, so you can be sure that your data is protected.
+Plus, your data is encrypted in transit and at rest in the cloud, so it is always protected.

 Data capture is frequently used with data sync.
 However, if you want to manage your robot's captured data yourself, it's possible to enable data capture for components on your robot, but disable data sync.